Law Library Services & Information

 Table of Contents

-The Reference Office is open seven days a week during the academic year and Monday through Friday during intersessions and over the summer.
-Reference Office hours are available on our web page and by calling the Reference Office.
+The Reference Office is open 7 days a week during the academic year and Monday through Friday during Winter & Summer intersessions.

-University of Minnesota Twin Cities faculty members can arrange tours of the library tailored to specific research needs of their students by calling Mary Rumsey at 625-2905 or email: email@example.com.
+Faculty can arrange tours of the library and research instruction/presentations tailored to the research needs of their students by calling Vicente Garces at 624-2597 or email: email@example.com.

 To check out materials from the Law Library you will need to present your current U of M ID card.